Yan Phillipe

-Yan Philipe Oliveira Lemos (born 17 May 2004), known simply as Yan Phillipe, is a Brazilian professional footballer who plays as a winger for Liga MX club Atlético San Luis.
+Yan Philipe Oliveira Lemos (born 17 May 2004), known simply as Yan Phillipe, is a Brazilian professional footballer who plays as a winger for Kalba.

 Club career

 Yan Phillipe came through the youth system of Atlético Mineiro and played one professional game, before joining Liga MX club Atlético San Luis on 31 January 2024.

 He scored his first goal for the club on 1 March 2024 in a 4–0 win over Puebla.